 Stephen says “I am delighted to hold the Fellowship of the Agricultural Law Association.
 The Association plays such a very important role in bringing together leading practitioners in rural affairs from across the UK and Europe and provides excellent academic support to its Fellows and Members.
 As a practice TSP holds an annual Agricultural Law Workshop at its Colchester Office, to which we invite our fellow Professionals, such as Land Agents and Surveyors, who also serve local agriculture.”

-“Thompson Smith and Puxon has recently advised a number of developers and landowners on the sales and acquisitions of various development sites.
+In 2017 the Legal 500 said “Thompson Smith and Puxon has recently advised a number of developers and landowners on the sales and acquisitions of various development sites.
 The team also acts for landlord and tenants on all lease-related matters, advises farmers on succession and estate planning, and handles the commercial aspects of rural businesses, including joint ventures and supply agreements.
 The practice is headed by Stephen Firmin, who has extensive expertise in all land-related transactions.
 Mary Anne Fedeyko specialises in corporate and commercial matters, and Richard Porter is recommended for employment matters.”

 Thompson Smith and Puxon is a member of the Country Landowners Association (CLA).
 The CLA lobbies the Government on matters that are important to farmers, landowners and the countryside.
 They have recently (July 2018) highlighted the often forgotten problem of fly-tipping